jjvanzon/Piano-Playing-Docs/methods/piano-technique-preferences.md

 ### Chords / Jumps

-- For chords I seem to sit similarly.
-- But perhaps slightly more tilted forward.
+- For chords I may sit slightly more tilted forward.
-- Force might need to come from the arms a bit more for chords.
+- Force might need to come from the arms a bit more.
-- With more lifting of the wrist / lower arm.
+- With more lifting of the wrist and lower arm.

 ### Experiment